 Our mission is to provide quality housing for students and community members at a cost below that of the Iowa City market average.
 Quality housing includes good maintenance, caring landlords (ourselves), and a healthy social environment.

 Cooperatives work because we work together.
-RCHC keeps our costs low by requiring each member of the collective to do a minimum of sixteen hours of work credit per month; eight hours are for the organization and the remaining eight are for the member's specific house.
-House hours are completed through cooking and cleaning for the house.
-Collective hours are earned through meeting attendance, maintenance and administrative tasks, and participation in committee projects.
+Members pool knowledge, talent, energy, and time to our mutual benefit.
+RCHC keeps our costs affordable by requiring each member of the Collective to do a minimum of sixteen hours of work credit per month, eight hours for the organization and eight for the member's House.

 Each house buys food as a unit, saving money with quality and quantity purchases.
-Communal meals are served on a regular basis as each member cooks twice per month.
+Communal meals are served on a regular basis with each member cooking twice a month for their House.
 The houses strive to accommodate the dietary needs and preferences of all their members when buying food and cooking meals.

-In our meetings we utilize the feminist process.
+Meetings are how we collectively make decisions for the Coop and our Houses.
+RCHC uses consensus-based decision making, and our meetings are conducted in accordance with nonviolent communication and feminist process.
 One of the most fundamental ideas of feminism is that we don’t all have equal access to power in this society, and feminist process is one way of beginning to address and redress that disparity.
 Feminist process is a way of structuring debate and action to include more people and to encourage people who usually follow to learn to lead, and vice-versa.

 The most important part of feminist process is not a set of guidelines but of a constant awareness of the whole.
 That means waiting to let other people speak if you’ve been talking a lot; responding to the discussion rather than looking for an opportunity to make your point; being aware of how much other people are taking on and recognizing that everyone needs to do her or his part.